On matrices in finite free position: Additive finite free complementary pairs

 and the proof is complete. \end{proof}

-\begin{corollary} Let $\Sn{A} \subseteq \Rnn$ be a maximal family of commuting diagonalizable matrices and let $\PB$ be the family of principally balanced matrices. \begin{enumerate} \item There exists a non-singular matrix $P$, such that $\Sn{A}$ and $P^{-1} {\PB} P$ form an additive complementary pair. \item If $\Sn{A}$ is a maximal family of commuting symmetric matrices then there exists an orthogonal matrix $U$, such that $\Sn{A}$ and $U^T {\PB} U$ form an additive complementary pair. \end{enumerate} \end{corollary} \begin{proof} Since the matrices in $\Sn{A}$ commute with each other, they are simultaneously diagonalizable (\cite{HJ13}, Theorem~1.3.21).
+\begin{corollary} Let $\Sn{A} \subseteq \Cnn$ be a maximal family of commuting diagonalizable matrices and let $\PB \subseteq \Cnn$ be the family of principally balanced matrices.
+Then there exists a non-singular matrix $P$, such that $\Sn{A}$ and $P^{-1} {\PB} P$ form an additive complementary pair. \end{corollary} \begin{proof} Since the matrices in $\Sn{A}$ commute with each other, they are simultaneously diagonalizable (\cite{HJ13}, Theorem~1.3.21).
 That is, there exists a non-singular matrix $P$, such that for each $A \in \Sn{A}$ the conjugated matrix $D = P A P^{-1}$ is diagonal.
 By the maximality of $\Sn{A}$ and the non-singularity of $P$, $\Sn{A} = P^{-1} \DD P$ is a subspace of dimension $n$.
 By Theorem~\ref{thm:addcomp_1}, for every $A \in \Sn{A}$ and $B \in \PB$,